diegogslomp/python-worker/README.md

         time.sleep(sleep_for)
 ```

-create workers to do the task from a queue of items
+Create workers to do the task from a queue of items
 ```python
 from asyncio import Queue
 from worker import Work